TransparentHealth/h-scim/README.md

 SCIM stands for the "System for Cross-domain Identity Management".
 The SCIM protocol is published by IETF and can be found here: https://datatracker.ietf.org/doc/html/rfc7644

 SCIM uses a JSON as its data model.
 H-SCIM is a profile that adds a few additional fields to facilitate US-based healthcare commerce.
 It doesn't change the SCIM protocol or fields.
 It only add some data elements.
-Additional information stored in H-SCIM includes:
+Examples of additional information stored in H-SCIM include:

 * Tax IDs/ Employer Identification Number (Optional)
 * National Provider Identifiers (NPI) for Organizations, Subparts, Facilities and Individuals